Local file processing in the mobile apps

 Contact for privacy questions

-For privacy questions about the Android app, contact DayFiles support through the support page on this site.
+For privacy questions about the Android or iOS app, contact DayFiles support through the support page on this site.
 The best requests are specific about local processing, file handling, cached assets, analytics, or export behavior.